happyputi/BDF-manual-en-new/source/guide/Gaussian-Basis-Sets.rst

    Cl  0.000   0.000    1.400
    End geometry

-In the case of advanced input mode, the basis group used for the calculation is specified in the compass module using the keyword ''basis'', for example
+In the case of advanced input mode, the basis set used for the calculation is specified in the compass module using the keyword ''basis'', for example

 .. code-block:: bdf